No winner yet in cliffhanger presidential election; Trump falsely asserts fraud and makes a claim of victory

 “Stop.
 Full stop.
 The votes will be counted and you will either win or lose.
 And America will accept that.
 Patience is a virtue,” Kinzinger wrote.

-Meanwhile, Democratic Gov. Tom Wolf of Pennsylvania, where these battles may play out most dramatically, pledged that every voter’s vote would be counted.
+Meanwhile, Democratic Gov. Tom Wolf of Pennsylvania, where these battles may play out most dramatically, pledged that every vote would be counted.

 “We still have over 1 million mail ballots to count in Pennsylvania.
-I promised Pennsylvanians that we would count every vote and that’s what we’re going to do,” Wolf said.
+I promised Pennsylvanians that we would count every vote, and that’s what we’re going to do,” Wolf said.
 “Let’s be clear: This is a partisan attack on Pennsylvania’s elections, our votes, and democracy.
 Our counties are working tirelessly to process votes as quickly AND as accurately as possible.
-Pennsylvania will have a fair election and we will count every vote.”
+Pennsylvania will have a fair election, and we will count every vote.”

-In races for the House and Senate, Trump’s unexpectedly strong performance in some places paid dividends for Republicans: many had feared a wipeout if down-ballot candidates were dragged down by the president.
+In races for the House and Senate, Trump’s unexpectedly strong performance in some places paid dividends for Republicans: Many had feared a wipeout if down-ballot candidates were dragged down by the president.
 Even with many races still uncalled, on Wednesday morning it was clear there had been no wipeout.

 Among Senate races, Democrat John Hickenlooper unseated incumbent Republican Cory Gardner in Colorado, and Republican Tommy Tuberville defeated incumbent Doug Jones (D) in Alabama.
 Mark Kelly (D) also appeared on track to win a Republican-held seat in Arizona.
-Some of the other closely-watched races — in Arizona, Maine and Georgia — remained too close to call.
+Some of the other closely watched races — in Arizona, Maine and Georgia — remained too close to call.

 But Democrats watched their hopes of taking a Senate majority fade, as GOP incumbents held off challengers in Iowa, Montana and South Carolina.
 Republicans held a 53-47 Senate majority going into Election Day.

 In the House, Democrats were projected to maintain control.
-But their hopes of expanding that majority were dashed: instead, their margin seemed in danger of shrinking, as Republicans flipped Democrat-held seats in south Florida and Minnesota.
+But their hopes of expanding that majority were dashed.
+Instead, their margin seemed in danger of shrinking, as Republicans flipped Democratic-held seats in South Florida and Minnesota.

 Biden showed strength with an early lead in Arizona, a traditionally Republican state where Trump was especially vulnerable.
 And Biden’s clearest path to clinching a majority of electoral college votes remained in sight: a trio of Rust Belt states that both campaigns had prioritized.